-As the team that designed EMO it was critical to understand that our team JSJS were the client and that students and affiliates of the school were our stakeholders.
-We successfully designed a gaming system that promotes collaboration and team work while tackling issues within the classroom.
-Since we defined the problem, it was equally important to consider the stakeholders which include the students who use the system, the teachers who integrate it into the classroom, and the school district administrators who have to approve the device.
-Understanding and prioritizing our stakeholder needs were essential to the success of EMO and its ability to contribute to the classroom.
+As the team that designed EMO, it was critical to recognize that we were both the developers and the clients, while students and school affiliates served as our primary stakeholders.
+We successfully created a gaming system that fosters collaboration and teamwork while addressing classroom challenges.
+Defining the problem was an essential first step, but equally important was considering the needs of our stakeholders, including the students who use the system, the teachers who implement it in their classrooms, and the school district administrators responsible for approving the device.
+Understanding and prioritizing these stakeholder needs were key to EMO's success and its potential to contribute meaningfully to the classroom environment.

 For the elementary school students, safety was paramount.
-Healey et al. (2019) emphasized the importance of considering charactics of toys, its potential misuse, and the obligations of overseeing play or usage, "the characteristics of the toy should be considered as well as how the toy might be used or abused and the amount of supervision or help needed for safe play.".
-Applying this to EMO, its physical body prioritized the safety of the child and eliminated sharp edges, hazardous materials, or any potential choking hazards.
-Furthermore, the screen and joycons were appropriate for the students and designed for prolonged use.
-The human computer interaction of the students was made important; the HCI community emphasized, "the design of educational technologies (ed-tech) provides a second reason for why the community has a pivotal role in the realization of this agenda" (Mechelen et al., 2023).
-This was accomplished by ensuring that the students only interact with the game software and designing the microcontroller to restrict access to all other external media from the internet.
-Furthermore, the physical safety of the students was prioritized but so was the psychological safety of the students.
-As researchers state, "the relationship between video games and culture ... as a powerful element for the dissemination and transmission of knowledge, beliefs, ideas, and values" (Cerezo-Pizzaro et al).
-All games and UX/UI features were made to be inclusive, non-discriminatory, and promote the emotional welfare of the student.
-This was accomplished by using appropriate language in the dialogue, neutral characters that were animals, a conflict in the story but no violence was promoted, and a completed build with vibrant colors and no offensive or exclusive markings or features.
-EMO prioritized a teacher's ability to promote student collaboration and enhance student learning by integrating a standard metric for questions, the Virginia SOL; as well as successfully building a multiplayer experience that encourages collaboration throughout levels.
-EMO's games are engaging and provide team based skills, critical thinking, and educational value.
-This was accomplished through playable characters with unique abilities for tasks, exploring levels, understanding game dialogue, and creating an immersive learning experience with an emphasis on plot diagrams.
-The system was made to be user-friendly to both students and teachers for easy usage in classrooms through clear affordances and signifiers for both users such as the power button, the controller plug-ins, the wall plug in, and the screws in the back.
+Healey et al. (2019) emphasized the importance of considering charactics of toys, its potential misuse, and the obligations of overseeing play or usage, stating, "the characteristics of the toy should be considered as well as how the toy might be used or abused and the amount of supervision or help needed for safe play."
+Applying this principle to EMO, the device's physical design prioritized safety by eliminating sharp edges, hazardous materials, and potential choking hazards.
+Additionally, the screen and joysticks were selected to ensure they were appropriate for prolonged student use.
+The importance of human-computer interaction (HCI) was also considered.
+The HCI community has emphasized that "the design of educational technologies (ed-tech) provides a second reason for why the community has a pivotal role in the realization of this agenda" (Mechelen et al., 2023).
+EMO addressed this by restricting the microcontroller to only interact with the game software, preventing access to external media or the internet.

+In addition to physical safety, the psychological safety of students was also prioritized.
+As Cerezo-Pizzaro et al. stated, "the relationship between video games and culture ... [is] a powerful element for the dissemination and transmission of knowledge, beliefs, ideas, and values."
+To support this, EMO incorporated inclusive and non-discriminatory design choices.
+The game's dialogue used appropriate language, featured neutral animal characters, and avoided violent conflict while presenting a story-driven experience.
+The use of vibrant colors, combined with the absence of offensive or exclusive features, further promoted emotional well-being.

+EMO also focused on enhancing teachers' ability to promote collaboration and student learning by aligning questions with Virginia SOL standards and creating a multiplayer experience that fosters teamwork.
+The game encouraged critical thinking and provided educational value through features such as unique character abilities, interactive levels, and an immersive narrative built around plot diagrams.
+To ensure ease of use for both students and teachers, EMO included clear affordances and signifiers, such as a power button, controller plug-ins, a wall plug-in, and accessible screws on the back for maintenance.